archival-IIIF/server/readme.md

 - `IIIF_SERVER_LOGO`: Path to the image with the logo to add to the IIIF manifests
 - `IIIF_SERVER_ATTRIBUTION`: Attribution to add to the IIIF manifests
 - `IIIF_SERVER_BASE_URL`: The public base URL of the application
+- `IIIF_SERVER_HOT_FOLDER_PATH`: The path to the hot folder where new collections to be indexed are placed
+- `IIIF_SERVER_HOT_FOLDER_PATTERN`: The pattern of a file in the root of a new collection to trigger indexing
 - `IIIF_SERVER_DATA_PATH`: The root path of the collections to serve
 - `IIIF_SERVER_LOG_LEVEL`: The logging level
 - `IIIF_SERVER_INTERNAL_IP_ADDRESSES`: If access may be granted based on IP address, provide a comma separated white list of ip addresses (Requires Redis)